Hurricane Gustav: Cuba

 Fidel Castro addressed in a "reflection," published on September 1 in the official daily Granma.
 "Two days ago ... out of 11 international press reports devoted to Cuba, none told about the hurricane that moved toward our island and the feverish efforts of our Civil Defense," Castro writes.
 Instead, the news services, "echoing a Yankee press organization dedicated to the media war and campaigns against Cuba," reported about the defection of TV actor Yamil Jaled.
 (The "Yankee press organization" appears to be an allusion to El Nuevo Herald, which broke the news of Jaled's arrival in Miami.)
 "What a patriot!
 What a democrat!
 What a brilliant example," wrote Castro.
 "This way, the world is informed about a character a lot less known and important than Hurricane Gustav.
 They want to make a sacred cow out of him."

 Retirement

-Because of the damage and deaths, on April 22, 2009, the name Gustav was retired by the World Meteorological Organization.
-It will never again be used to name an Atlantic hurricane.
-It was replaced with Gonzalo which was first used in 2014.
+Because of the damage and deaths wrought by the storm, the name Gustav was retired by the World Meteorological Organization in April 2009, and it will never again be used to name an Atlantic tropical cyclone.
+It was replaced with Gonzalo for the 2014 season.